Kumodatsu/wow-addon-manager/README.md

 them and finally move them to your AddOns folder.
 How long this takes naturally depends on the number of addons, your download speed and other such factors.

+### Command line arguments
+The application accepts several command line arguments.
+Use `wow-addon-manager --help` to see an exhaustive list of all accepted arguments.

+- `-f` or `--force`: Forces the application to download and install all addons even if they are already up to date.
+Currently, the application does this anyway regardless of whether or not this flag is specified.
+- `-h` or `--help`: Prints help information.
+- `-V` or `--version`: Prints version information.
+- `-v` or `--verbose`: Output all messages regardless of severity.
+- `-c <config>` or `--config=<config>`: Specifies the path to a config file.